 Keep reading for lots more info and explanation on each of the checklist items you see here!

-- Reply to everyone
+- Reply to notifications on all platforms

-- Check your mentions
+- Check your mentions and DMs

 - Monitor social media for keywords and phrases